 Hookworms are half inch long worms which attach to the lining of the small intestine, causing blood loss and diarrhea.
-Puppies and kittens can become infested through the mother's uterus before birth or via her milk after birth.
+Kittens can become infested through the mother's uterus before birth or via her milk after birth.
 Older animals acquire hookworms through skin contact with the stool of other dogs or cats.